Skip to main content

 Bifidobacterium breve MAK40B22B and Improved Cognitive Function

-• Studied populations: Older adults with mild cognitive impairment or memory complaints (ages 65-88)
+• Studied populations: older adults with mild cognitive impairment or subjective memory complaints

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Effect sizes varied from small to large, and benefit was observed only on specific cognitive subscales, not across all measures — the clinical significance of these subscale improvements is unclear.
+Dosing information was not extractable from the studies, so no dose range can be recommended.
+All studies were conducted in a narrow clinical population (older adults with suspected MCI), so benefits may not generalize to healthy older adults or other age groups.

 4 of 4 papers